We will be updating this page regularly with more questions.

 How can I prepare in advance for this trip?

-The Homeland Project was made possible by the generosity of private donors as well as our partnership with Taawon, Palestine’s largest non-profit organization.
+The Homeland Project Scholarship is made possible by the generosity of private donors.

 Why is PACC sponsoring this trip?